wickathou/diploi.com/src/content/blog/exploring-7-lesser-known-ai-coding-extensions/exploring-7-lesser-known-ai-coding-extensions.md

 - **Next Edit:** This feature is a guided workflow for multi-step code changes, for example, if renaming a function might require updating references, docs, tests, the workflow walks you through each update required.

-- **Inline Instructions & Completions:** You can use natural language to modify code directly inside your files, similar to how GitHub Copilot works.
+- **Inline Instructions and Completions:** You can use natural language to modify code directly inside your files, similar to how GitHub Copilot works.
 It can also do autocompletions as you type, which are based on the overall context of your project, rather than standalone suggestions.

 #### Pricing